 Unchecked Debates

 If you call a meeting to discuss decisions that must be made, you will inevitably have to deal with conflict.
 That’s not necessarily a bad thing—conflict helps separate good ideas from the bad ones.
-Disagreements, and dialogue about them, help ensure that the best decision is made.
+Disagreements and dialogue about them help ensure that the best decision is made.
 However, not all such dialogue proves helpful.
-Sometimes meetings can devolve into heated, seemingly endless debating.
+Sometimes meetings can devolve into heated, seemingly endless debates.
 Unchecked debates aren’t just unproductive—they’re counterproductive.
 When people spend a lot of time arguing, without ever moving forward, it will only create lasting tension and hard feelings.
 Debating the merits of a given argument is helpful, even necessary, but there must be guidelines.
 Debates can throw off your agenda like little else.
-Setting clear boundaries for the amount of time allotted to debate, and which subjects of debate are permissible, is a vital step.
+Setting clear boundaries for the amount of time allotted for debate and determining which subjects are permissible is a vital step.

 Unnecessary Information

 A meeting won’t be productive if everyone attending stops paying attention.
-Going into an unhelpful amount of unnecessary detail will only cause people to zone out with information overload.
+Going into an excessive amount of unnecessary detail will only cause people to zone out due to information overload.
 All information provided in a meeting should be pertinent to everyone attending.

 Lack of Next Steps

-Every meeting should provide attendees with a clear vision of what to do next, or the action steps necessary.
+Every meeting should provide attendees with a clear understanding of what to do next or the necessary action steps.
 It isn’t enough to discuss ideas, after all.
-People discuss ideas in order to make a plan of action, and that plan must be executed.
-Decisions made in a meeting should lead to action—but the steps that must be taken should be communicated clearly.
+People discuss ideas to create a plan of action, and that plan must be executed.
+Decisions made in a meeting should lead to action, but the steps that must be taken should be communicated clearly.
 Everyone attending a meeting should leave knowing precisely what they need to do next.

 Commitment and Follow-Through

-While meetings with a clear agenda and action plan can be extremely productive, lack of ownership in how those action items are to be implemented can be a problem.
-If no one is willing to be committed to the tasks needed to reach the bigger objectives then the meeting has had little impact.
-Instead, get participants to own tasks or actions needed to be completed, and follow up on them with another meeting to ensure that things are progressing correctly or what issues may arise.
+While meetings with a clear agenda and action plan can be extremely productive, a lack of ownership in how those action items are to be implemented can be a problem.
+If no one is willing to be committed to the tasks needed to reach the bigger objectives, then the meeting has had little impact.
+Instead, have participants own tasks or actions that need to be completed, and follow up on them with another meeting to ensure that things are progressing correctly and identify any issues that may arise.

 Qualify and Quantify Success

-Meetings, no matter the type, should always include quantifications of the effectiveness of the meeting.
+Meetings, regardless of their type, should always include quantifications of the meeting’s effectiveness.
 Survey participants on a 1-5 scale about the basics – was the meeting helpful?
 Did you feel that the goals were adequately defined?
 Did the meeting stay on task?
 Were projects clearly articulated?
 Were tasks or action items assigned to specific teams or participants?
 What could you do differently to make the meeting more productive?

 Conclusion

-Meetings are a great opportunity to get a lot accomplished, but they need to be properly executed.
-If you want a successful meeting, get rid of productivity killers.
+Meetings are an excellent opportunity to accomplish a lot, but they must be executed appropriately.
+To ensure a successful meeting, eliminate productivity killers.
 Eliminating these threats to your efficiency will keep your meeting from wasting everyone’s time, and you’ll be surprised at how much more you’ll accomplish.

-To learn more about how meeting planning can be helpful to you organization contact Gavel International.
+To learn more about how meeting planning can be helpful to your organization, contact Gavel International.